 Candidates for nonpartisan offices qualify through the local Election Superintendent.
-The qualifying officer at the Putnam County Board of Elections and Registration is Lynne Laseter, the Supervisor of Elections and Registration.
+The qualifying officer at the Putnam County Board of Elections and Registration is Kimberly Rudolph, the Supervisor of Elections and Registration.
 Nonpartisan offices are elected during the General Primary/Nonpartisan Election and do not participate in the General Election in November.
-The 2016 General Primary/Nonpartisan Election will be held Tuesday, May 24.
-A runoff will be held Tuesday, July 26, if there are any races that are left undecided.
+The 2024 Election Cycle will hold the Nonpartisan Election date on May 21, 2024.
+Any runoff election will be held on June 18, 2024.

 Notice of Candidacy and Affidavit